What is Amazon Brand Registry?

 Signing up for the Amazon Brand Registry in

-To apply for the trademark registration program, you must select one of the 12 nations listed on the application form.
+You must select one of the 12 nations listed on the application form to apply for the trademark registration program.
 After you’ve chosen a nation, you’ll be sent to the website for that country where Amazon sells locally.
 The United States of America, Canada, Mexico, Brazil, England, Germany, France, Italy, Spain, Australia, India, and Japan are among these countries.
 Turkey and China are not included in this program.

 You must have the following rules to register with the Amazon Brand Registry: